FouzR/xovi-extensions/README.md

 After which, copy the files to `/home/root/xovi/exthome/qt-resource-rebuilder/` and restart xovi.

-These QMDs were tested to work in 3.15-3.20 .
+These QMDs were tested to work in 3.15-3.18 and 3.20 .
 Any bugs should be reported in the repo issues.
-> ⚠️ **Warning:** Not all of the QMDs are updated for 3.19 and 3.20 yet.
+> ⚠️ **Warning:** Not all of the QMDs are updated for 3.20 yet.

 ## Extensions